barbazul/1kfa/mod_guide_campaigns.md

  * by being cast out of yet another city, but this time they're on the road with mirth in their step and a horse pulling sixteen barrels of mead

-Mark your final *Good Bank* point if you can hit this note.
+Gain your final *Journey point* if you can hit this note.